 The Healthy Schools Act of 2000 was signed into law in September 2000 and required that all schools provide parents or guardians of students with annual written notification of expected pesticide use on school sites.

 This notification identifies the active ingredients in each pesticide product.
 The following pesticides may be utilized during the upcoming school year.

-Active Ingredient(s)
+Name of Pesticide Active Ingredient(s)

-Hydramethylnon
+Siege Hydramethylnon

-Chlorpyrifos
+Empire 20 Chlorpyrifos

-Cypermethrin
+Demon TC Cypermethrin

-Cyfluthrin
+Tempo 20 WP Cyfluthrin

-Pyrethrin
+Dragnet FT Pyrethrin

-Glyphosate
+Roundup Ultra Glyphosate